Key Points:

 It can’t be all roses, can it?
 Here are a few deficiencies that I stumbled across.

-A random pillowcase: This made zero difference in my stay, but when I first arrived I found this random pillowcase sitting bunched up on the couch.
+A random pillowcase: It made zero difference during my stay, but when I first arrived, I found one sitting bunched up on the couch.
 Kind of strange.
 The rest of the room was impeccably clean, however.

-Beat-up bathroom vanity & furniture: From a distance, the room looks great, but as you got closer to certain furniture items, flaws became pretty apparent.
+Beat-up bathroom vanity & furniture: From a distance, the room looks great, but as you get closer to certain furniture items, flaws become pretty apparent.

-The bathroom vanity was really scuffed up and water damaged.
-Additionally, wooden strips on the mirrors that once made a rectangle were missing and never replaced.
+The bathroom vanity was really scuffed up and water-damaged.
+Additionally, the wooden strips on the mirrors that once formed a rectangle were missing and were never replaced.

 Scuffs were also pretty prevalent on the base of the work desk below the TV in the room.